 Taking supplements is generally allowed while fasting, as long as there are no calories in them.

-Sometimes it was done out of necessity, when there simply wasn’t any food available.
+Sometimes, it was done out of necessity when there wasn’t any food available.

-Others do it for the metabolic health benefits, as it
+Others do it for metabolic health benefits, as it

 Here are some of the most popular ones: